rohit-batra-1307/movieplaylistgenerator/README.md

 run the script at the first level:

-(You need to add a JWT_SECRET in .env to connect to MongoDB)
+(You need to add a NEO4J_API in .env to connect to Neo4j)

 ```terminal
 // in the root level